-- 1. Retain and preserve porches and related entrances. - Existing materials, location, configuration, and dimensions of porches and stoops should not be altered, covered or removed. - Deteriorated materials should be replaced to match the original in design, dimension, and material. - 2.
-Avoid enclosing open front porches. - It is not recommended to enclose a front porch or balcony. - Consider the enclosure of a historic porch to accommodate a new use only if the enclosure can be designed to preserve the historic character of the porch and façade.
-All porch enclosures should be plausibly reversible. - When a porch is enclosed or screened, it should be done with clear, transparent materials.
-Enclosing a porch with opaque materials that destroys the openness and transparency of the porch is not allowed.
+- 1. Retain and preserve porches and related entrances. - Existing materials, location, configuration, and dimensions of porches and stoops should not be altered, covered, or removed. - Deteriorated materials should be replaced to match the original in design, dimension and material.

+- 2. Avoid enclosing open front porches. - It is not recommended to enclose a front porch or balcony. - Consider the enclosure of a historic porch to accommodate a new use only if the enclosure can be designed to preserve the historic character of the porch and façade.
+All porch enclosures should be plausibly reversible. - When a porch is enclosed or screened, it should be done with a clear, transparent material.
+Enclosing a porch with opaque materials that destroys the openness and transparency of the porch is not allowed. - The original roof and supporting structure should remain visible and define the enclosure.
+The material should be placed behind supporting structure and should have a minimum number of vertical and horizontal framing members.

-- The original roof and supporting structure should remain visible and define the enclosure.
-The material should be placed behind the supporting structure and should be placed behind supporting structure and should have a minimum number of vertical and horizontal framing members. - 3.
-When installation of new features for accessibility are necessary, see the guidelines on site features (Page 43).
+3. When installation of new features for accessibility are necessary, see guidelines on site features (page??).